Six Moon Hill: Background

 After World War II, a quickly expanding population looked to develop land for housing near major metropolitan areas.
 The establishment in 1934 of the Federal Housing Administration (FHA) which underwrote mortgages and the GI Bill which subsidized low-cost mortgages for returning soldiers were factors in the rapid growth of suburban communities.
 Many large planned communities resulted, such as Levittown, New York (and other related Levittowns in Pennsylvania, New Jersey, and Puerto Rico) and Rohnert Park in California.
 But, with involvement of the FHA came some undesirable constraints on both design and the racial makeup of homeowners.
 In Cambridge, students at the Harvard Graduate School of Design and MIT School of Architecture and Planning were also thinking about housing and planned communities, but wanted to bring some of the new ideas emerging from those schools to how the problems should be addressed.

 In 1947, a group of architects from the newly-formed TAC were looking to move from their rented lodgings in Cambridge and had the idea of building their own community.
 Their goals were two-fold: build homes based on modern design principles and establish an ideal community.
 Norman Fletcher, one of the founders of TAC and Six Moon Hill, described the young architects as having been influenced in their ideas by "utopianism and socialism".

 Modernism as an approach to housing design was already established in Massachusetts when they began their work.
-Walter Gropius and Marcel Breuer built houses for their families in Lincoln, Massachusetts, in 1938–1940.
+Walter Gropius and Marcel Breuer built houses for their families in what is now the Woods End Road Historic District in Lincoln, Massachusetts, in 1938–1940.
 Carl Koch, later to gain renown as a pioneer in the use of prefabricated materials in construction, built a set of five houses called ‘Snake Hill” on steeply sloped land in Belmont, Massachusetts, in 1940.
 In a nearby area in east Lexington, Hugh Stubbins Jr. finished the first of a set of houses in 1947, just around the time TAC bought the land for the Six Moon Hill project.